physimals/quantiphyse/doc/cest/clinical_tutorial.rst

 .. image:: /screenshots/cest/clinical_edit_pools.png

 You can also use this dialog box to change the values, for example if you are using a custom field strength.
-The ``Add`` button can also be used if you want to use a pool that isn't one of the ones provided.
+The ``New Pool`` button can also be used if you want to use a pool that isn't one of the ones provided.

 Analysis section
 ~~~~~~~~~~~~~~~~